rgutierrezjr/todo-api/README.md

 ## Description
 The following example node.js application demonstrates an exposed (and also secured) simple TODO api.
-MongoDB back-end and Express middleware.
-Includes TODO CRUD functions and user authentication (JWT).
+MongoDB database and Express middleware.
+Includes CRUD functions and user authentication (JWT).

 ## Installation